nobkovskii/Terraform_AWS/Readme.md

 ```
 > ssh-keygen -t rsa

-Enter file in which to save the key : aws-key-pair
+Enter file in which to save the key : ./.ssh/aws-key-pair
 Enter passphrase (empty for no passphrase): Enter
 Enter same passphrase again: Enter
 ```